FENECON Commercial 50 — Assembly and Operating Instructions

 -

-Some equipment (e. g. inverters) with an electrical intermediate circuit can still carry dangerous residual voltages for a certain time after disconnection.
-Before starting work on these systems, check that they are voltage-free.
+Some equipment (e. g. inverters) with an electrical intermediate circuit may still carry dangerous residual voltages for a certain period of time after disconnection.
+Before starting work on these systems, check that they are de-energized.

 Depending on the work on the system, personal protective equipment must be worn: